 Feeding and Watering

 Healthy trees generally don't require much fertilizing.
 If you notice reduced growth, give them a feeding in autumn or early spring.
 Provide water during drought, but only if you're able to water the tree deeply.
-Remember that a tree's roots are normally in the top 6-12" of soil and any water or chemical (fertilizer or pesticide) will be absorbed by the tree.
+Remember that a tree's roots are normally in the top 6-12 inches of soil and any water or chemical (fertilizer or pesticide) will be absorbed by the tree.